-- Do not remove factory-installed Joint 1 hardstops. - When adjusting Joint 1 hardstops, do not let screws or other objects drop into the robot body. - Remove the 5 M4 screws that hold the Joint 1 hardstop cover in place.
-Then, remove the Joint 1 hardstop cover to expose the hardstop slots.
+Do not remove factory-installed Joint 1 hardstops.
+When adjusting Joint 1 hardstops, do not let screws or other objects drop into the robot body.

+Remove the 5 M4 screws that hold the Joint 1 hardstop cover in place.
+Then, remove the Joint 1 hardstop cover to expose the adjustment slots.

-2 Move the inner link to expose the appropriate hardstop slots.
-Use the following figure to determine the Joint 1 position that is required to expose a specific hardstop slot.
+2 Move the inner arm to the desired position to expose the appropriate slot.
+Use the following figure to determine the Joint 1 position required to expose a specific hard stop slot.
+Positions in parenthesis represent the hardstop limit value.

 - 3 Apply Loctite thread lock type 243 to the M10 X 1.5 14 mm socket head screws and insert them into the appropriate slot(s).
 Apply a torque of 34 N-m. - 4 Repeat steps 2 and 3 if a second hardstop is required. - 5 Replace the Joint 1 hardstop cover.
-Apply Loctite 222 or equivalent to the fasteners, insert them, and tighten to a torque of 1.1 N-m.
+Apply Loctite 222 or equivalent to the fasteners, insert them, and tighten to a torque of 1.1 N-m to complete this procedure.